johntitus/node-horseman/Readme.md

 Horseman lets you run [PhantomJS](http://phantomjs.org/) from Node.

 Horseman has:
-  * a simple, chainable API, based on Promises,
+  * a simple API based on Promises,
   * an easy-to-use control flow (see the examples),
-  * support for multiple tabs open at the same time.

-Additionally, Horseman loads [jQuery](http://jquery.com/) onto each page by default, which means you can use it inside your `evaluate` and `manipulate` functions automatically.
+  * built in jQuery for easier page manipulation.

 ## Version 2.0
 This version includes major changes to the API.
-While the 1.x line of Horseman is based on forced synchronization of the API, the 2.x line will be based on Promises.
+While the 1.x line of Horseman is based on forced synchronization of the API, the 2.x line is based on Promises.
 This allows for multiple Horseman to be run concurrently.

 ## Installation
 1) Install Node, if you haven't already: